 If you want to go boondocking in your camper, there’s a lot to consider to outfit your rig for off-grid use – one of them being what kind of deep-cycle batteries you should get to support your boondocking adventures.
 So, what are the best RV batteries for boondocking on solar power?
-It depends on your budget and power needs!
+There is nothing quite like dry camping, so getting great batteries for your off-grid solar setup is a huge priority for those of us wanting to camp out in nature, but your RV battery setup will depend on your budget and power needs.

-The bigger your battery bank, the longer you’ll be able to hold power even if you don’t have access to a generator or solar power.
-However, many traditional lead-acid deep cycle RV batteries are very heavy, and that weight can limit the number of amp-hours you’re able to safely carry in your RV.
+The bigger your RV battery bank, the longer you’ll be able to hold power even if you don’t have access to a generator or RV solar panel power.
+However, many traditional lead-acid deep cycle RV batteries are usually large and very heavy, and that weight can limit the number of amp-hours you’re able to safely carry in your RV.
 So first, let’s get into a comparison of each type of boondocking battery, which you need to understand before making a decision.

 There are 3 main types of batteries that can work to power the house of your RV on 12 volt electricity.
 From least to most expensive, the battery types are lead acid, AGM, and lithium.